 The conceptual foundation for individual, couple, and family counseling is the interacting social system.
 Counselors are trained and licensed to work with individuals, couples, relationships, family systems, and groups.
-According to systemic theory, it is the interplay between the elements of any social system that matters for healthy functioning.
+According to systemic theory, it is the interplay between the elements of any social system that most influences for healthy functioning.
+All classes in the MAC Program are rooted in a commitment to highly relational delivery, whether offered face to face or in hybrid online.